 After I declutted my clothes, I gradually moved to harder areas like books, home décor, and eventually digital pictures.

-It has been a long process but it’s one that has built small milestones along the way.
-These milestones have served as a reminder of where I began but also, that good relationships take a little effort every day.
+It has been a long process but it’s one that was built with small milestones along the way.
+These milestones have served as a reminder of where I began but also, a reminder that good relationships take a little effort every day.

 I would say I have decluttered about 75% of my belongings.

 Liberating is a good word to describe the happy endorphins I get from getting rid of stuff.

-Is it the exercise from decluttering?
+Is it the endorphins from exercising while decluttering?
 Probably.
-Perhaps it’s having more space which feels like living in a fancy home décor magazine.
-Hopefully.
+Perhaps having more space feels like I’m living in a fancy home décor magazine.

 The feeling is addicting.
-I love that sugar high feeling that comes gliding in from purging goods from my home and mind.
-Instead of being a museum curator where I dust, catalog, and maintain a million items, I can do fun things like draw, hike, or work on my Life List.
-Is this that what it means to live the dream?
+I love that sugary high feeling that comes gliding in from purging goods.
+Instead of being a museum curator where I dust, catalog, and maintain a million items, I can do fun things like draw, hike, or plan the next life list adventure.

 Life is short.

 I am left with 24ish hours on the weekend.
 How do I want to spend my time?
-Spoiler Alert: it doesn’t rhyme with cleaning or maintaining.
+Well, it doesn’t rhyme with cleaning or maintaining.

-These are activities I prefer to replace with soul sucking adulting: going for a run by the river where I can watch geese heckle each other.
+I prefer to replace with soul sucking adulting with going for a run by the river where I can watch geese heckle each other.
 Laughing at myself as I try to twist my tongue into a new French word.
-Crafting letters into something that someone will find pleasing to read.
+Crafting letters into something that someone will find inspiring.

-Spend less to live more has been my infrequent motto.
+Spend less to live more has been an infrequent motto.
 It’s something to value and invest in, frequently.
 My life is worth more than how much I can spend.